winwave/test-back/README.md

 A pseudo can be like a vector in the dimension 3D `O(x,y,z)` with the value in `Ox`, `Oy`, `Oz` is `[A...Z]` instead of `1, 2 ,...]`.
 ![vector](./vendor/readme_img/vertor.png)
-Each pseudo is a vector, We can use the notion vector in Math to find the pseudo available like to find a vector available in the coordinates 3 dimensions.
+Each pseudo is a vector, We can use the notion vector in Math to find the available pseudo like to find an available vector in the coordinates 3 dimensions.

 Now, I don't have the solution for this idea, but for me it is an interesting idea and we can use it to find the pseudo near the pseudo exist.